ampproject/amphtml/extensions/amp-consent/amp-consent.md

 The `<amp-consent>` element can be used to block any other AMP components on the page from loading (except `<amp-consent>` itself).

 ### Client caching
 The consent information (from the response or from user action on client side) will be cached on client side in localStorage.
-The cached value will be used by <amp-consent> to unblock content for performance optimization unless specifically erased by the expireCache : true flag.
+The cached value if exist will always be used by `<amp-consent>` to unblock content for performance optimization.
+Server endpoint can instruct `<amp-consent>` to erase the stored value so that it won't be used to unblock content the next visit using the `expireCache: true`.

 A couple of implications with this behavior:

-- When a user change the consent decision elsewhere, the change will be synced through `checkConsentHref` response.
+- When stored user consent no longer applies, the change will be synced through `checkConsentHref` response.
 But the change will be applied one-time off due to the client cache.
-- When a user travels, <amp-consent> will use the stored consent.
+- When a user travels, `<amp-consent>` will use the stored consent.
 It's up to the `checkConsentHref` response to erase stored value using `expireCache: false` and `consentRequired: false`.

-TODO(zhouyx@): Need discussion
-When consent is collected and managed purely on client side via the defined prompt UI.
-The user decision from interacting with prompt UI will be stored in the same client cache.
-Consent decisions from user interaction with the prompt will override any previous consent state, and is not subject to the `expireCache` value from the current response.
+- If a promptUI is used to collect user consent.
+Using `expireCache: true` will prompt consent dialog and block users from content on their following visits.

 ### Basic blocking behaviors